hakanyilmaz1/SimPeg_H/README.md

 -Sparse Norm Inversion for Total Magnetic Intensity Data on a Tensor Mesh -Slicer demo

-The pictures are from Emingma 7.8 for the same datas but with theses (17.55.11.jpeg, 17.55.12.jpeg)
+The pictures are from Emigma 7.8 for the same datas but with theses (17.55.11.jpeg, 17.55.12.jpeg)